The Online Glaze Calculator (short 'OGC') is free but requires login.

 This data is available to all users.

-In order to make spam or advertising more difficult, the upload for new users is only released
+In order to make spam or advertising more difficult, the upload feature is for new users released

-You often bring the batch amount to 100 because that's more convenient.
+You often bring the batch total to 100 because that's more convenient.

 But it is not necessary.